You don’t always need specialist equipment for close-ups; the best camera phones are very capable when it comes to macro photography, says Amy Davies.

 Amateur Photographer verdict

 We found the Vivo X200 Pro to be an excellent overall performer that delivers fantastic results across the board.
-The only downside is its limited availability in certain territories, but if you can find it in your area, it comes highly recommended for macro.
-Elsewhere, its zoom lens is one of the best on the market, and the camera app is so well featured it borders on being overwhelming.
+The only downside is its limited availability; initially Vivo announced a ‘Global Release’, but it never really appeared very widely on the UK market.
+However, we’re still listing it here as if you’re prepared to hunt one down, it comes highly recommended for macro.
+Elsewhere, its telephoto lens is one of the best on the market, and the camera app is really well featured.

 It features three Zeiss lenses with a 50MP main camera that is backed by a larger than average 1/1.28-inch type sensor.
 There is also a 50 MP ultrawide and a 200MP telephoto camera, which has six special “telephoto capabilities” such as Telephoto HyperZoom, Telephoto Macro, Telephoto Portrait, Telephoto Nightscapes and Telephoto Sunset.